 |

-In 2022, the healthcare system in Ruse district continued to suffer from a shortage of GPs.
-One local GP was caring for an average of 2,178 people, compared to 1,674 people per doctor in the country.
+In 2023, the healthcare system in Ruse district continued to suffer from a shortage of GPs.
+One local GP was caring for an average of 2,220 people, compared to 1,701 people per doctor in the country.
 The number of specialist physicians, however, was close to the national average.
-In recent years, there has been an increase in the relative number of beds in the local general hospitals, and in 2021, which reached 6.2 beds per 1,000 people, compared to 5.9 per 1,000 people in the country.
-The number of patients treated in the local general hospitals was higher than the national average – 269 per 1,000 people, compared to 235 per 1,000 people in the country.
-The average life expectancy in the district is close to the national average, though the infant mortality rate in the district rose in 2022 to become relatively high.
-The share of people with health insurance is above the national average.
+In recent years, there has been an increase in the relative number of beds in the local general hospitals, which in 2023 reached 6.3 per 1,000 population, compared to 6.1 per 1,000 population in the country.
+Hospital bed occupancy is also relatively high.
+The pharmacy network in the district is relatively dense.
+The average life expectancy in the district is close to, though below the national average, while the infant mortality rate in the district is declining and remains low.

 Number of people per general practitioner (2023) |